-See the benefit in this chart to understand your cost share for:

-- "Physician/Practitioner services, including doctor's office visits" - "Outpatient diagnostic tests and therapeutic services and supplies" - "Prosthetic devices and related supplies" - "Outpatient rehabilitation services"

-- Splints, casts and other devices used to reduce fractures and dislocations - Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices - Leg, arm, back, and neck braces, trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition - Physical therapy, speech therapy, and occupational therapy
+Services that are covered for you What you must pay when you get these services after your emergency condition is stabilized, your cost is the highest cost sharing you would pay at a network hospital.
+Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay + See the benefit in this chart to understand your cost share for: If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
+However, in some cases, we will cover certain services you receive while you are in "Physician/Practitioner services, including doctor's office visits" the hospital or the skilled nursing facility (SNF).
+Covered services include but are not limited to: "Outpatient diagnostic tests and therapeutic services Physician services and supplies" Diagnostic tests (like lab tests) • "Prosthetic devices and X-ray, radium, and isotope therapy including technician materials and services related supplies""Outpatient rehabilitation Surgical dressings services" Splints, casts and other devices used to reduce fractures and dislocations • Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices • Leg, arm, back, and neck braces, trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition